evamarik/OpenRefine_Journal_Article_Metadata_EAHIL2024/README.md

    - In the facet panel, choose "Inactive" and then click on "Edit rows" > "Remove all matching rows".
 2. **Remove Non-Journal Rows**: Remove rows where the `Source Type` is not "Journal" to exclude Trade Journals.
    - Create a facet by clicking on the dropdown arrow next to the `Source Type` column header and select "Facet" > "Text facet".
-   - Invert the selection to exclude journals, and then click on "Edit rows" > "Remove all matching rows".
+   - In the facet panel, choose "Journal".
+Invert the selection and then click on "Edit rows" > "Remove all matching rows".
 3. **Create `ISSNs` Column**: Combine the `Print-ISSN` and `E-ISSN` columns into a single column named `ISSNs`, with values separated by a semicolon.
    - Click on the dropdown arrow next to the `Print-ISSN` column header.
    - Select "Edit column" > "Add column based on this column..."